aiven/devportal/docs/products/clickhouse/concepts/databases-and-tables.rst

 Databases
 ---------

-Creating tables in an Aiven for ClickHouse service can only be done via the Aiven platform; the `admin` user is not allowed to create databases directly for security and reliability reasons.
+Creating databases in an Aiven for ClickHouse service can only be done via the Aiven platform; the `admin` user is not allowed to create databases directly for security and reliability reasons.
 However, you can create a new database through the web interface of `Aiven console <https://console.aiven.io/>`_:

 #.
 Log in to `Aiven console <https://console.aiven.io/>`_ and select your service.
 #.
 On the service page open the tab *Databases & Tables*.